 Relevant: ReferralCandy | 10 Tactics To Attract More Customers To Your Online Store

 The second widest part of the sales funnel is interest.
 At this point, your audience has become aware of your product or service.
 They’re now ready to learn more about it.
 You’ll want to offer customers easy ways to find out more about you, your company, and the products that you sell.
-It’s important that you create a professional look.
+Live chat is a popular way of engaging with visitors, and leads to high rates of conversion.
+Additionally, it’s important that you create a professional look.
 Enable WordPress to post reviews directly to your site.
 Use a Schema app so that your product reviews are easier to find when using various search engines.
 Use a plugin to collect interested people’s emails in exchange for a small gift.

 The next step of the sales funnel is creating a desire for your product.
 Make it easy for customers to compare different options on your site to see which one will meet their needs the best.